gbmhunter/blog/content/electronics/components/diodes/light-emitting-diodes-leds/_index.md

 ---
-authors: [ "Geoffrey Hunter" ]
+authors: [ Geoffrey Hunter ]
-categories: [ "Electronics", "Electronic Components", "Diodes" ]
+categories: [ Electronics, Electronic Components, Diodes ]
 date: 2011-09-05
-description: "Info about light-emitting diodes (LEDs)."
+description: Schematic symbols, equations, types, forward voltages, design hints and more info about light-emitting diodes (LEDs).
 draft: false
-lastmod: 2022-01-28
+lastmod: 2022-06-19
-tags: [ "LEDs", "light", "emitting", "diodes" ]
+tags: [ LEDs, light, emitting, diodes, PAR, irradiance, radiance, flux, lumens, radiometry, photometry, wavelengths, PWM, controllers, viewing angle ]
-title: "Light-emitting Diodes (LEDs)"
+title: Light-emitting Diodes (LEDs)
-type: "page"
+type: page
 ---

 ## Overview

-There is a neat little [LED Wizard](http://led.linear1.org/led.wiz) from LED Centre for working out what parallel/series combination of LED's you should use given a certain input voltage and number of LEDs you want in your array.
+_Light-emitting diodes_ (LEDs) are electrical components which when provided with voltage and current, emit light.
+Although there are many ways to make light from electricity (hot filaments, lasers, plasma, e.t.c.), by-definition LEDs are built from a basic diode.
+They typically have two electrical connections, just like a standard diode.
+They emit light when forward biased, and block reverse current just like normal diodes (a warning here: some LEDs DO NOT like being reverse biased, please read the datasheet).

 {{% img src="red-led-5mm-th-diffused.jpg" width="250" caption="A diffused-lens, red, 5mm through-hole LED." %}}

 ## Schematic Symbol

+The schematic symbol for a LED looks like a diode symbol, but with arrows added to indicate that it gives of light.
+The schematic symbol for a LED is shown below.
+As with a normal diode, the anode is on the left, and the cathode on the right.

 {{% img src="led-diode-schematic-symbol.svg" width="300" caption="Schematic symbol for an LED (light emitting diode)." %}}

+{{% warning %}}
-IMPORTANT: It's worth pointing out that the LED's schematic symbol looks very similar to a [photodiodes](/electronics/components/diodes/photodiodes/), except the "light arrows" on a photodiode's symbol point inwards.
+It's worth pointing out that the LED's schematic symbol looks very similar to a [photodiodes](/electronics/components/diodes/photodiodes/), except the "light arrows" on a photodiode's symbol point inwards.
+{{% /warning %}}

+A more positive voltage is needed on the anode w.r.t to the cathode for current to flow through the LED and it emit light.

 ## Important Parameters